-To be used by BQC Chartered firms at whatever level they are accredited.
+To be used by BQC Chartered firms at whatever level they are accredited (Note: the 1-Star Logo is no longer in use).

 b).
 Supporter's Version

 To be used by approved and licensed supporters of the BQC scheme only.